ReKylee/citygen3d-godot/README.md

 # citygen-godot

 Source code for the interactive procedural city generation algorithm described [here](http://tmwhere.com/city_generation.html), ported to Godot 3 using GDScript.
+This fork makes some minor API changes to work with Godot 4.2.

 ![Screenshot](screen.png)